tophefo/IpCamera/README.md

 ## How to get working video streams

 IMPORTANT:
-Unlike the snapshots, the streaming server works by allowing access to the video streams with no user/password for requests that come from an IP address in the white list.
+Unlike snapshots, the streaming server works by allowing access to the video streams with no user/password for requests that come from an IP listed in the white list.
 Requests from outside IP's or internal requests not on the white list will fail to get any answer.
+If you prefer to use your own firewall, you can make the ip whitelist equal "DISABLE" to turn this feature off.

 There are now multiple ways to get a moving picture:
-+ Animated GIF
++ Animated GIF.
-+ HLS Http Live Streaming which uses h264
++ HLS Http Live Streaming which uses h264 can can be used to cast to a Chromecast.
-+ MJPEG which uses multiple jpeg files to create what is called MOTION JPEG
++ MJPEG which uses multiple jpeg files to create what is called MOTION JPEG.

 To get the first two video formats working, you need to install the ffmpeg program.
 Visit their site here to learn how <https://ffmpeg.org/>